tetratelabs/istio-0to60/docs/traffic-shifting.md

 We can tell v1 and v2 apart in that v2 displays not only customer names but also their city (in two columns).

+The `user-agent` header can be included in a request in a number of ways:

+=== "Developer Tools"

     If you're using Chrome or Firefox, you can customize the `user-agent` header as follows:

     1. Open the browser's developer tools
     2. Open the "three dots" menu, and select _More tools --> Network conditions_
     3. The network conditions panel will open
     4. Under _User agent_, uncheck _Use browser default_
     5. Select _Custom..._ and in the text field enter `debug`

     Refresh the page; traffic should be directed to v2.

+=== "`curl`"

+    ```{.shell .language-shell}
+    curl -H "user-agent: debug" http://$GATEWAY_IP
+    ```

+=== "Using a custom browser extension"

+    Check out [modheader](https://modheader.com/){target=_blank}, a convenient browser extension for modifying HTTP headers in-browser.

 !!! tip

-    If you refresh the page a good dozen times and then wait ~15-30 seconds, you should see some of that v2 traffic in Kiali.
+    If you refresh the page a good dozen times and then wait ~15-30 seconds, you should see some of that v2 traffic appear in Kiali.

 ## Canary